 As we wander through, things like this partly decapitated cow head are good reminders of our way to return.

-I have seen photos of the Tannery, and this is really my main aim with taking the Guided walking tour.
-I have seen coloured pools of leather dye, and I specifically wanted a photo of these vivid colours.
+I have seen photos of the Tannery, and this is really my main reason for taking the Guided walking tour.
+I have seen colored pools of leather dye, and I specifically wanted a photo of these vivid colors.

 Our guide explains that these workers are paid to dye the leather by the piece, not by the hour.
 How sad they must slave in the sun, and this must also be an issue of quality, as they work in the stinky hot surroundings.